QubesOS/qubes-posts/2023-03-15-dasharo-fidelisguard-z690-first-qubes-certified-desktop.md

 ## About 3mdeb

 3mdeb and the Qubes OS Project have been partnering together for years to hold Qubes OS Summits.
 Michał Żygowski shared the story with us in [Qubes OS Summit: History from organizer's perspective](/news/2022/09/07/qubes-os-summit-history/).
 You can watch videos from the 2022 summit [here](https://www.youtube.com/watch?v=hkWWz3xGqS8) and [here](https://www.youtube.com/watch?v=A9GrlQsQc7Q).
 3mdeb has also been instrumental in recent work on [TrenchBoot Anti Evil Maid for Qubes OS](/news/2023/01/31/trenchboot-aem-for-qubes-os/).
-Learn more about 3mdeb [here](https://3mdeb.com/about-us/).
+[Learn more about 3mdeb.](https://3mdeb.com/about-us/)

 ## What is Qubes-certified hardware?